 An article published in Forbes claims there is something good about sea-level rise.
-Firstly, the article talks about the certainty of climate change and how its impact will unfold on the East and West Coasts of America.
+First, the article discusses the certainty of climate change and how its impact will unfold on the East and West Coasts of America.

-On the West Coast, seawater is pushed inland due to sea-level rise, killing its plants and destroying its native trees and forest.
-The Union of Concerned Scientists, according to the article, predicts 380 flooding events by 2045 in Washington DC alone.
+On the West Coast, seawater is pushed inland due to sea-level rise, killing plants and destroying native trees and forests.
+According to the article, the Union of Concerned Scientists predicts 380 flooding events by 2045 in Washington, D.C. alone.

-On the East Coast, sea-level rise and the intense storm surges and precipitations due to the heat trapped in the oceans will cause frequent flooding.
-The article says, inundation will be a daily happening and will destroy the billions worth of properties and infrastructure that will send a ripple effect through its financial systems.
+On the East Coast, sea-level rise and intense storm surges and precipitations due to the heat trapped in the oceans will cause frequent flooding.
+The article says that inundation will occur daily and destroy billions of dollars worth of properties and infrastructure, which will have a ripple effect on the financial system.

-The good news about this is people and investors are prepared to adapt.
-The article says they have the means to adapt to climate change through technology and innovation.
+The good news is that people and investors are prepared to adapt.
+The article says they can adapt to climate change through technology and innovation.

-Investors are now preparing for a future where the sea-level rise and climate change will cause inundation and flooding regularly.
+Investors are now preparing for a future in which sea-level rise and climate change will regularly cause inundation and flooding.

 Using computer modelling applications

-One such company is First Street Foundation, a non-profit research and technology group that uses computer modelling that provides information to homebuyers about the financial risks of purchasing a property in a flood-prone area.
-Not only that they calculate the inundation that sea-level rise causes but also storm surge, rain, and river flooding.
+One such company is First Street Foundation, a non-profit research and technology group that uses computer modelling to inform homebuyers about the financial risks of purchasing a property in a flood-prone area.
+Not only do they calculate the inundation that sea-level rise causes, but also storm surge, rain, and river flooding.

 Lifting structures, houses, and buildings

-Another innovative company called Kradle sets out to lift structures, houses, and buildings in flood-prone areas in case of a deluge.
+Another innovative company, Kradle, plans to lift structures, houses, and buildings in flood-prone areas in case of a deluge.

-The lifting technology was first used in the 18th century using wood and hydraulic lifts.
-Since then, the technology has been dramatically improved, according to the article.
+The lifting technology was first used in the 18th century, using wood and hydraulic lifts.
+According to the article, the technology has been dramatically improved since then.

-Also, the new lifting technology only takes as few as two people to assemble and operate the equipment and can lift the structure to a ‘clear height’ of 20 feet.
+Also, the new lifting technology requires only two people to assemble and operate the equipment, and it can lift the structure to a ‘clear height’ of 20 feet.

 Lifting can be temporary or permanent.
 ‘Rather than having an in-home elevator, clients will have a whole-home elevator’, the article says.

-The company has signed a New Zealand-based operating partner, and it is growing fast worldwide as its ‘order book is filling up quickly, the article adds.
+The company has signed a New Zealand-based operating partner and is growing fast worldwide, as its order book is filling up quickly, the article adds.

-Lifting structures can be an effective adaptation measure when inundation is infrequent and temporarily, but with the frequency of flooding predicted to increase, will this be practical.
+Lifting structures can be an effective adaptation measure when inundation is infrequent and temporary, but with the frequency of flooding predicted to increase, will this be practical?
 Will it be a long-term solution?

 How about in coastal areas where erosion is happening due to sea-level rise?